IZMEHD/ARoMA/README.md

 *Prepare the 3D model*

-In the project hieracie navigate to "Assets > HD > 3D Objects.
+In the project hierachy navigate to "Assets > HD > 3D Objects.
-Mark all 3D objekts(hold SHIFT + klick on first object in list -> klick on last object) and klick on "Model" in the "Inspector" window.
-Now set the "Scale Factor" to 0.01 and klick on "Apply" (Depending on the size of your 3D model you might need to adjust the Scale Factor)
+Mark all 3D objects (hold SHIFT + klick on first object in list -> klick on last object) and click on "Model" in the "Inspector" window.
+Now set the "Scale Factor" to 0.01 and click on "Apply" (Depending on the size of your 3D model you might need to adjust the Scale Factor)

 *Place the 3D model*

-Now mark all 3D objekts and drop them into the "3D_Model" game objekt in the scene.
+Now mark all 3D objects and drop them into the "3D_Model" game object in the scene.
 <p align="center">
   <img src='https://github.com/IZMEHD/ARoMA/blob/main/imgs/MarkAll3DFilesAndMoveTo3DModel.gif' width=850 >
 </p>